Segue 2 Recently Collided with the Cetus-Palca Stream: New Opportunities to Constrain Dark Matter in an Ultra-Faint Dwarf: Interaction with Segue 2

-Segue 2's orbital plane is inclined $\sim 40^\circ$ to that of the CPS.
-As Segue 2 crosses the stream, it moves from the interior of the stream's orbit to the exterior, making a total angle of $\sim 67^\circ$ with the Fit CPS Orbit, and $\sim 76^\circ$ with the Tracer CPS Orbit.
-These differences in impact angle are barely more than 2-$\sigma$, and are again driven by the Tracer Orbit being slightly less parallel to the stream stars in the vicinity of the flyby.
+Segue 2's orbit makes an angle of $\sim 67^\circ$ with the Fit CPS Orbit, and $\sim 76^\circ$ with the Tracer CPS Orbit.
+These differences in impact angle are barely more than 2$\sigma$, and are again driven by the Tracer Orbit being slightly less parallel to the stream stars in the vicinity of the flyby.

 In summary, we find that when considering the observational errors on Segue 2's distance and velocity vector, Segue 2 has a high probability (99.9\% or 77.16\% depending on the stream model) of directly impacting the CPS between 60-100 Myr ago.